 The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
 Because of logistics problems, the B and C Companies soon ran low on gas.
 When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.
 Just north of Rosario, Henry’s platoon engaged the enemy.

 During the attack, the tank of Lt.
 Ben Morin was disabled by the Japanese.
 Henry’s tank attempted to come to the aid of Morin’s tank which was under heavy enemy fire.
 During this engagement, Henry was credited with wiping out a Japanese machine gun nest while manning his tank’s machine gun.
 The Japanese machine gun’s position had given the Japanese command of the road.
 Taking heavy tank fire, the remaining tanks of Lt.
-Morin’s platoon attempted to withdraw.
-Because of the terrain, the tanks had a difficult time turning.
+Morin’s platoon attempted to withdraw, but because of the terrain, the tanks had a difficult time turning.
 As his tank was attempting to turn, a shell hit the bow gun at the ball socket joint.
-The explosion from the shot came into the tank through the ball socket joint.
+The concussion from the explosion came into the tank through the ball socket joint.
 Henry’s crew heard him groan.
 He had been decapitated.
 Bob Martin, who was sitting next to him, watched the entire event and was covered with his blood.

 His parents received this telegram from the War Department on January 19, 1942.

 “THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGRET THAT YOUR SON PFC HENRY J DECKERT WAS KILLED IN ACTION IN DEFENSE OF HIS COUNTRY ON TWENTY TWO DECEMBER IN PHILIPPINE ISLANDS.
 LETTER FOLLOWS